thycotic-ps/thycotic.secretserver/docs/getting_started/working_with/secrets.md

 Once you have secrets created there will be times where they need to be updated for some reason.

-The examples below utilize the secrets created in the previous examples.
+> **Note** The examples below utilize the secrets created in the previous examples.
 Filtering is done using the color that is in the Notes field of the secrets.
-{: .notice--info}

 ## Move Secrets to another Folder